rossp/django-pinpayments/README.md

 ```

 API keys and secrets are available from your [Pin Account page](https://dashboard.pin.net.au/account).
 Hosts should not include *https* or a trailing slash; these will be added automatically.

+### Steps to install

+* Create a project For example: django-admin startproject example1
+* Include this library into that project
+* Create the required(above listed PIN_ENVIRONMENT) settings in the settings.py file
+* Migrate the database by python manage.py migrate pinpayments
+* Now, you are ready to use the library with your project.

 #### `PIN_DEFAULT_ENVIRONMENT`